Cannabis (business only)

 • Cat litter

-Cannabis waste should be in a secured waste receptacle or area
+Cannabis waste should be in a secured waste receptacle or area.

 This can be a locked dumpster, refuse room, dumpster enclosure, etc. Only the licensee, employees, and the contracted waste hauler should have access.

 If the cannabis waste is getting picked up by a hauler, proof of service is all you need.
 If you are self-hauling, be sure to get a weight ticket or receipt.
+The Department of Cannabis Control may request records at any time.

 Photo by Margo Amala